 The program is designed to provide fellows with a year-long intensive study of hand therapy, preparing them to sit for the CHT Exam offered by the Hand Therapy Certification Commission (HTCC).
 Clinical time during the fellowship is approximately 75-80% of a typical week with a number of structured one-on-one mentoring sessions included.
 The remainder of the time is spent completing didactic training, research, projects, hand conferences, and presentations related to the overall curriculum of the fellowship program.

 Develop Board Certified Hand Therapists by the Hand Therapy Certification Commission (HTCC).
-Clinical Specialists in Hand Therapy who excel as members of the orthopedic upper extremity division, demonstrate advanced clinical reasoning, fabricate hand orthoses, and effective teaching strategies for the upper extremity orthopedic population.
+Develop clinical specialists in Hand Therapy who excel as members of the orthopedic upper extremity division, demonstrate advanced clinical reasoning, fabricate hand orthoses, and demonstrate effective teaching strategies for the upper extremity orthopedic population.
 This fellowship is designed to prepare participants to become skilled hand therapists by providing them with education through multidisciplinary academic and clinical experiences.

 The goals of the fellowship program are to educate therapists to: